riscv-europe/summit-website-development/summit/2025/cfp.md

 ## Submission Format

-Submissions should be provided as a two page extended abstract.
+Submissions should be provided as a max two pages extended abstract.
 Abstract template and instructions for submission are available [here](https://github.com/riscv-europe/riscv-europe-summit-templates).